Test Vehicle’s MSRP: $102,600 (Base Pure Trim MSRP): $71,000

 Standard Fuel Mileage: 124-city/119-hwy (test model)

 What’s New: For the 2025 model year, the Lucid Air is literally a carryover model.
-Lucid’s team has added more standard driving safety aids and has improved its tech interface.
+Lucid’s team has added more standard driving safety aids, while also improving its tech interface.

 Why: